How To Decolonize The Body Through Dance

 These unwanted lessons are deeply embodied in me.
 They’re deeply embodied in all of us differently.
 So it only makes sense that a collective response would be in that same language- through the body.

-The “Decolonizing the Body Through Dance: Choreo Lab & Showing” event I held last weekend was, at the risk of tooting my own horn and sounding overly-dramatic, truly astounding.
-Moving.
+The “Decolonizing the Body Through Dance: Choreo Lab & Showing” event I held last weekend was... moving.
 Eye-opening.
 Provoking.
 Affirming.
 Inspiring.
 It was the first time I held it in that format, and it proved to me I have so much further to go with this research.

 The basic premise of the workshop is based on the belief that decolonization is a future-oriented process of reclaiming and reinventing tradition.
 In my view, decolonization absolutely involves a looking to the past – remembering, recovering and preserving parts of us that might have been lost, coerced, hidden and/or forgotten due to (the above-mentioned) systems of power and colonialism.
 But I also believe that an effective and useful process of decolonization necessarily involves a looking to the future, a re-contextualizing of these things to understand why/how they are relevant to us today.
 Or as Zeca Ligiéro aptly states in his book Corpo A Corpo: Estudos das Performances Brasileiras (Body to Body: Studies of Brazilian Performances), “maintaining tradition by transforming it”.

 This process happens gradually and over time, like the peeling of layers and layers of an onion.
 Or as one workshop participant shared last weekend, a process of “digging”.
 One way of digging is individual.